vtex/vtex-courses/courses/store-block/05_css-handles/en.md

 Tachyons is a _framework_ for functional CSS.
 Unlike other known _frameworks_, like Bootstrap, it does not have "pre-built" UI components.
 In fact, its purpose is, precisely, separate the CSS rules into small, reusable parts.
 This type of strategy is commonly known as _Subatomic Design System_ and, if you are interested, you can find a reference [in this link](https://daneden.me/2018/01/05/subatomic-design-systems/).
 This strategy makes _frameworks_ like Tachyons very flexible, scalable and fast.

 A lot of the Tachyons' definitions can be changed, so that your store will have a more customized style.
-To do this, just define a JSON file in the `styles / configs` folder; this information can be found in more detail at: [Build a store using VTEX IO - Customizing styles](https://help.vtex.com/tracks/build-a-store-using-vtex-io--5qJr8BIQXAKec9CpBWrTNv/6L2qQHU5kwbmTSiYl4MCuD).
+To do this, just define a JSON file in the `styles/configs` folder; this information can be found in more detail at: [Customizing styles on VTEX IO](https://developers.vtex.com/docs/vtex-io-documentation-5-customizingstyles).

 ## Customizing your block